 You can seek RPL where your work or qualifications of an advanced and related nature have been undertaken.
 Academic Credit is granted on a case-by-case basis, according to our Academic Credit policy and associated procedures.
 Applications for Academic Credit will be assessed by relevant Melbourne Polytechnic academics and where appropriate, industry experts.

-Course note: Consists of four terms featuring weekly evening online sessions and whole-day attendance (one day per term) at Heidelberg campus.
+Course note: Consists of four terms featuring weekly evening online sessions and whole-day attendance (one day per term) at Preston campus.

 Class Schedule: *